Kourtney Kardashian And Scott Disick Update: Dating Or Fighting Over Kids?

 “Not only is Scott continuing to drink and party, but he is just never there,” the insider claimed of Disick’s time at home with his kids. “[Kourtney Kardashian] warned him that if he relapsed again that she would go after full custody.”

-Kourtney Kardashian and Scott Disick dated for nine years before Kardashian ended their relationship after discovering shocking photos of Disick and his former girlfriend, Chloe Bartoli, getting cozy with one another in the South of France in July 2015 — as she cared for their kids, the youngest of which was just months old, back home in Calabasas, California.
+Kourtney Kardashian and Scott Disick dated for 9 years before Kardashian ended their relationship after discovering shocking photos of Disick and his former girlfriend, Chloe Bartoli, getting cozy with one another in the South of France in July 2015 — as she cared for their kids, the youngest of which was just months old, back home in Calabasas, California.

 “Unfortunately, it is Mason and Penelope that are really suffering because they are constantly asking, ‘where is daddy’, and they are both at the age that [Kourtney Kardashian] cannot lie to them anymore,” the insider continued.
 “She is telling them straight up that their dad is not around because he is drinking, and this just breaks their little hearts.”